Kick off the new tax year with 50% off our Ltd company accountancy packages!

 The Law also protects employers if a driver was involved in any other driving jobs that they employer could not know about.

 Many drivers spend some of their time driving under one set of rules and some time driving under another set (e.g. under GB domestic rules and under EU Rules).
 EU Rules (for vehicles weighing over 3.5 tonnes) take precedence over GB domestic rules in these circumstances.
-See Part 2 for more details.
+See Part two for more details.

 Please note that the advice given on this website and by our Advisors is guidance only and cannot be taken as an authoritative or current interpretation of the law.
 It can also not be seen as specific advice for individual cases.
 Please also note that there are differences in legislation in Northern Ireland.